Dioptas/Dioptas/docs/source/integration.rst

     Graphical JCPDS editor.

-In the jcpds editor the content of the jcpds file can be modified.
+In the *JCPDS Editor* the parameters of the jcps phase can be modified.
 Every change will be immediately reflected in the position of the lines in the pattern.
 You can edit the comment, the symmetry, lattice parameter and equation of state parameters.
 Reflections can be edited in the reflections table. h, k, l and intensities can be modified by double clicking in the table all other parameters are calculated correspondingly.
-A 0 after a parameters always means that this is the value at ambient condition and when there is no 0 the value corresponds to the current temperature and pressure conditions modified in the *Phase* tab.
+A "0" after a parameter name always means that this is the value at ambient condition and when there is no "0" the value corresponds to the current temperature and pressure conditions modified in the *Phase* tab.
 The changes can be saved as a new file by clicking the *Save As* button.
 If you want to revert all changes and reload the original files please press the *Reload File* button.
 If you like the changes you made you can close the JCPDS editor either by clicking the *X* button or the *OK* button on the lower right.
 The *Cancel* button will close the JCPDS editor and revert the changes made since the last opening of the JCPDS editor.

 Corrections
 -----------